gosukiwi/createaproglang/manuscript/chapter1.md

     ./configure --prefix=~/.node && make && make install

 And that's it!
-Now all you have to do is add it to your `PATH`, which you can easily do by appending this to your `.bashrc` file
+Now all you have to do is add it to your `PATH`, which you can easily do by appending this to your `.profile` or `.bashrc` file

     export PATH=$HOME/.node/bin:$PATH